makersacademy/airport_challenge/user stories.md

 Edge cases

 - Planes can only takeoff from airports that they are in

+Object          |   Message                    |      Return
+Airport             take_off(specific_plane)      This plane is not in this airport

 - Planes that are already flying cannot take off and/or be in an airport

+Objects         | Message                       | Return
+Plane             flying?                         true
+Airport           take_off(plane)                 Error message "This plane is already flying" Airport           check_plane(plane)              false

 - Planes that are landed cannot land again

+Objects         | Messages                      | Return
+Plane             flying?                         false
+Airport           land(plane)                     error msg "Plane is already landed"

 - Planes that are landed must be in an airport

+Objects         | Messages                       | Result
+Plane             flying?                          false
+Plane             in_airport?                      true